Healthy life styleMouth and Digestive Diseases

 Types of Alcohol-Related Liver Diseases:

-This is a condition where there is an accumulation of fat in the liver cells, which is reversible if the individual stops drinking alcohol.
+This condition involves an accumulation of fat in liver cells.
+It is reversible if the individual stops drinking alcohol.
 Moreover, if alcohol consumption continues, the condition can progress to more severe forms of liver disease.

 2. Alcoholic hepatitis